Tai Chi is one of the best ways to relax and stay healthy, as it benefits both the body and the mind.

 The movements and focus on positioning in Tai Chi both develop power and allow you to unleash it in a controlled manner.

 Unlike more explosive and intense movements, the deliberate and controlled nature of Tai Chi promotes a highly coordinated and focused use of power that relies primarily on excellent posture.

 Good posture is one of the most important aspects of physical health and is also one of the things Tai Chi heavily relies upon.

 Keeping the head and spine in alignment and the body’s joints to remain open enable you to build your power and harness it efficiently.

 While Tai Chi is often perceived as slow, it promotes excellent agility thanks to the building up of core strength and balance.

-While many martial arts rely on jerky movements and erratic positioning of the body, Tai Chi forces practitioners to calculate their movements with precision and focus on keeping joints open.
+While many martial arts rely on jerky movements and erratic positioning of the body, Tai Chi forces practitioners to calculate their movements (see all the 10 form Tai Chi movements) with precision and focus on keeping joints open.

 This in turn builds balance, especially as practitioners advantage and begin undertaking more difficult movements and stances.

 Above all, Tai Chi promotes health, both physically and mentally.